EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 not a secure medium, so if you change your password this way, you should immediately change it again from inside SAFE.

-Of course, anyone could go to SAFE, type your email address and request a new password by clicking "Email".
+**Note:** anyone could go to SAFE, type your email address and request a new password by clicking "Email".
 If that happens you will receive an email message out of the blue saying that your password has been changed.
-In this case you should certainly change your password again.
+In this case you should change your password again as soon as possible.

 .. _request-machine-account: